russelljohnwilliams/blood-records/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.18.76 =
+Cleaned up the Nonce Token code and Quarantine page, fixed recovery link, and added debugging for login errors plus WP head and footer Hooks.

+= 4.18.74 =
+Fixed a bug in the Nonce Token Errors that was created by changes in the last release.

+= 4.18.71 =
+Added wp_options table to the db_scan and fixed a few minor bugs in the quarantine view, and changed some wording and checked code for compatibility with WP 5.2.1 (latest release).

 = 4.18.69 =
 Added a Warning message about the vulnerability in the yuzo-related-post plugin,  updated the Quarantine interface with a re-scan / re-clean feature, fixed a bug in the scan depth array that would produce PHP Notices, changed some wording and other minor fomatting issues, and checked code for compatibility with WP 5.2 (latest release).